 - Specify the community connections for your exhibition.
 Invite key people from academic departments, research centers and other organizations on campus to attend the reception.
 Ask one or two of them to contribute a quote to your exhibition statement (be sure to give them plenty of time to do so).
 How about the off-campus community?
 Consider inviting key people from local organizations who share an interest in art or the topic of the exhibition.
 Visit www.discoverwaltham.com for lists of such organizations.

 - Design an eye-catching e-vite or postcard invitation.
 Develop a mailing list of your friends, members of your organization, board members, alumni and so forth.
 Post an image from the exhibition as your Facebook profile.

 - It won’t be an opening without a cheese platter!
 Contact the people who manage the space to discuss any restrictions on serving refreshments at your reception.

 - Skip the cheese and crackers for something that is more unusual and perhaps even related to the exhibition.
 Ask a local restaurant or grocery store to donate food.
 They will often do so, in return for your posting a sign that thanks them for their donation.

 - Is there a table available for refreshments, or will you need to bring one?
 What is required of you in terms of cleanup?
 Ask some friends in advance to help.

 Show Over: After the Exhibition Closes

 Take down your show on the day assigned and remove all hooks and nails.
 Return any tools you’ve borrowed.
 If you are required to spackle or repaint the walls, do so – and leave the space clean.
 You should anticipate the time and cost of this process.
-For advice about how to repair walls after you remove hooks and nails, contact Jon Koppel, studio technician in the Fine Arts Department.

 - Let the location managers know that you are done and have restored the space to its original condition.
 Send them a note or e-mail thanking them for "hosting" your event.